isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-cockroaches-come-out-at-night/index.md

 While there is a wide variety of roaches, the majority of them are nocturnal.
 Science says that cockroaches have a circadian rhythm like all living creatures (organisms) on earth.

-This rhythm is a sleep
-- wake cycle that keeps alternating between pause/activity periods of these nasty bugs and governing their conduct of different organisms.
+This rhythm is a sleep-wake cycle that keeps alternating between pause/activity periods of these nasty bugs and governing their conduct of different organisms.

 In short, this rhythm is solely responsible for the night activity cycle of these insects.
 In this activity cycle, cockroaches hunt for food and water in a low light environment and stay mostly inactive during the day.